 Can I Use a Free VPN With My Netgear Router?

 I will offer a resounding “NO!” as my reply to that question.
 You should never use a “free” VPN with your Netgear router or any of your other devices, as far as that goes.

-Most free VPNs offer limited device compatibility, limiting their support to the big 4 device platforms (Android, iOS, Mac and Windows).
+Most free VPNs offer limited device compatibility, limiting their support to the big four device platforms (Android, iOS, Mac, and Windows).
 No free VPN that I’ve encountered offers router features.